Amy Casey Cooks

 Use a knife and slide it between the membrane and the rib bones.
 Grab the end of the membrane with a paper towel (it can be slippery), pull it off, and throw it away.

-I used one of the two following methods when meal prepping barbecue ribs for my personal chef clients.
 Ribs can be refrigerated for 3 to 4 days.
 Use these tips and they'll taste just as good after a couple days in the fridge as the day they were made.
+The ribs will be tender and flavorful when reheated.
+There's no need to worry that they'll be dried out and tough.

 • Bake and store ~ Bake the ribs according to the recipe but don't add the sauce and broil.
 Let cool completely.
 Store in airtight containers for up to 4 days.
 I love these meal prep containers.
 When ready to serve, place the ribs on a foil lined baking sheet and cover with foil.
 Heat in a 300 degree F oven for 20 to 30 minutes.
 Remove the foil, brush the ribs with barbecue sauce and broil for 5 to 6 minutes.